 Eritrean placed on The Netherlands Most Wanted List for migration-related crime

 A large-scale international investigation by the Royal Netherlands Marechaussee (KMar) has revealed that, for financial gain, the organisation abuses, extorts, kidnaps and rapes Eritreans travelling to countries including the Netherlands.
 Most of the abuses take place in Libya, whilst their families in the Netherlands are extorted at the same time.
-Kidane is also suspected of money laundering involving large sums of money obtained through these criminal activities.
+The Eritrean is also suspected of money laundering involving large sums of money obtained through these criminal activities.

 Whereabouts unknown